swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 .. image:: CRF4.png

 To delete the accidentally entered data, you have to delete them all manually.
-Access the corresponding container, press the ‘Delete’ in the row corresponding to the false entry and confirm your selection.
+Access the corresponding container, press the ‘Delete’ (see arrow) in the row corresponding to the false entry and confirm your selection.

 Assessment date
 ========================